Best Beverages Abroad

-Here’s a quick round-up of some of my most memorable cold ones (a post better enjoyed while consuming beer.
-Tested.
-Proven, for you scientific pleasure).
+Here’s a quick round-up of some of my most memorable cold ones, a post better enjoyed with a beer.
+Tested and proven, for you scientific pleasure.

 To be clear, there’s more where this came from.
 Apparently, I am THAT girl takes a picture of every beverage that’s every entered my lips.
 Historians will thank me.